jrargent/new-argent-portfolio/README.md

 # New Argent Portfolio

+Challenge still under construction.
+I will complete this during the break between Christmas and New Year's.

+To be Completed:

+- Redo all styling, changing from static css to a framework like Bulma or another
+- Add contact component
+- Add resume component (and resume download)
+- Update Footer to include icons and links to github, etc.
+- Update Portfolio links and linked images to look nicer/have better hover effects

 ## Description

 I was tasked with recreating my portfolio page using React.
 This portfolio showcases my ability work with the React framework as well as other modules and tools.

 ## Acceptance Criteria